DR. Kelly Shannon

-Dr. Shannon specializes in the history of U.S. foreign relations, with particular attention to the 20th century.
-Her research focuses on U.S. relations with the Islamic world, U.S. relations with Iran, Muslim women's human rights, transnational history, and the history of human rights.
-Her first book, U.S. Foreign Policy and Muslin Women's Human Rights (University of Pennsylvania Press, November 2017) explored the integration of American concerns for women's human rights into U.S. policy towards the Islamic world since the Iranian Revolution.
-Her other publications include book chapters, journal articles, and essays on President Harry Truman and the Middle East, the international movement to end female genital mutilation (FGM), U.S. encounters with Saudi gender relations during the first Gulf War, U.S. relations with Iran, and state of the field essays.
+Dr. Kelly J. Shannon is Associate Professor of History at Florida Atlantic University (FAU).
+She specializes in the history of U.S. foreign relations, with particular attention to the 20th century.
+Her research focuses on U.S. relations with the Islamic world, U.S. relations with Iran, Muslim women’s human rights, transnational history, and human rights and U.S. foreign policy.
+Her first book, U.S. Foreign Policy and Muslim Women’s Human Rights (University of Pennsylvania Press, 2018) explores the integration of American concerns for women’s human rights into U.S. policy towards the Islamic world since the Iranian Revolution.
+Her other publications include book chapters and journal articles on President Harry Truman and the Middle East, the international movement to end female genital mutilation (FGM), U.S. encounters with Saudi gender relations during the first Gulf War, U.S. relations with Iran, and state of the field essays.
 She has also authored essays for Passport and Town Square 49, as well as several book reviews.

-Prior to joining the faculty at FAU, Dr. Shannon was a Visiting Assistant Professor of History at La Salle University in Philadelphia and an Assistant Professor of History and International Studies at the University of Alaska Anchorage.
+Prior to joining the faculty at FAU in 2014, Prof. Shannon was a Visiting Assistant Professor of History at La Salle University in Philadelphia (2010-2011) and an Assistant Professor of History and International Studies at the University of Alaska Anchorage (2011-2014).
 She earned her Ph.D. in History at Temple University, her M.A. in History at the University of Connecticut, and her B.A. in History from Vassar College.

 - U.S. History since 1877

 - Special Topics in American History: American Perceptions of Muslims in Historical Perspective